Cyber Systems

 CYBR 405 – Interactive Web Application Development 3 credit hours

-This course covers the wide range of state-of-the-art computer technologies for interactive web application development.
-Students will learn how to write both static web pages and dynamic web pages.
-This is a programming-intensive course.Prerequisite: CYBR 101
+This course covers a wide range of relevant computer technologies for interactive web application development.
+Students will learn how to write both static and dynamic web pages.

 CYBR 408 – Principles of Programming Languages & Automata 3 credit hours